 Star Trek: Deep Space Nine is the second of the "next generation" of Star Trek shows, airing after The Next Generation for two years, then alternating with UPN's Voyager for the remaining five years.
 The show was aired from 1993 to 1999, and like TNG, was offered through First-Run Syndication as opposed to any exclusive television network.
 Set on an orbital space station, DS9 traded the Wagon Train to the Stars premise for "Fort Apache in Space".
 Ira Behr, the showrunner, cited The Rifleman as another influence (particularly the father-son dynamic).

 What made DS9 unusual in Trekdom is that every action has consequences.
-Part of that was due to former TNG writers (namely Ira Behr and Ron D. Moore) rebelling against Gene Roddenberry's spotless, optimistic future: nobody on Bajor particularly got along with each other and, unlike the ship-based series, the crew couldn't just 'jump to warp' and leave the Problem of the Week behind.
+Part of that was due to former TNG writers (namely Ira Behr and Ron D. Moore) rebelling against Gene Roddenberry's spotless, optimistic future: at the beginning of the story nobody on the station or on Bajor particularly got along with each other and, unlike the ship-based series that had come before, the crew couldn't just 'jump to warp' and leave the Problem of the Week behind with no repercussions.
 The show employed Myth Arcs more extensively than other Treks, and by shifting the focus away from Starfleet's bold explorers to DS9's overworked jarheads, the writers were able to scrutinize the Federation as it appears to outsiders: a toothless alliance which still has problems with bureaucracy and some skeletons in its closet.
 Though the show still comes across as optimistic about the future of humanity, it asks several questions about the Federation's place in the galaxy and the capacity for humans to accomplish great things — even if those great things become I Did What I Had to Do.

 While all Trek shows have large casts, DS9 is the only one which qualifies for Loads and Loads of Characters.
 Consequently, the show is overrun with Fake Guest Stars, Aron Eisenberg (Nog), Max Grodenchik (Rom) and Andrew Robinson (Garak) standing out in particular; all three characters debuted within the first two episodes and held prominent roles all the way up to the series finale.
 This is a show which could do a Bottle Episode starring people who aren't even in the opening credits: one focused on Nog's recovery from a war injury with the help of a second recurring guest, and another on the disappearance of an Ascended Extra who never once had a line.